ABOUT CCR

 The Center for Conflict Resolution's mission is to work with individuals, communities, courts and other institutions to manage and resolve conflict.

 The Center for Conflict Resolution is an equal opportunity service provider that values the richness of Chicagoland’s diverse communities and emphasizes inclusiveness.
-The Center provides our client base with quality mediation services regardless of race, ethnicity, gender, sexual orientation, class or socioeconomic status, age, religion, national origin, disability, professional background or other characteristics.
+The Center provides our client base with quality mediation services regardless of race, ethnicity, gender, gender identity, sexual orientation, class or socioeconomic status, age, religion, national origin, disability, professional background or other characteristics.
 We strive to reflect the diverse communities we serve in our staff, our board and our volunteers.

 THE HISTORY OF THE CENTER FOR CONFLICT RESOLUTION